Octavius Hadfield: Aftermath of the Wairau Affray

 Following the Wairau Affray in 1843, where a confrontation between Te Rauparaha and group of settlers left twenty-two Europeans dead, many settlers believed an attack on then thinly populated Wellington was possible and Hadfield was seen as a peacemaker preventing the spread of hostilities.

 Hadfield's support of Wiremu Kīngi's claim to Waitara

-Hadfield became far less popular when in 1860, Hadfield upheld Wiremu Kīngi's claim to the Waitara block.
+Hadfield became far less popular when in 1860 he upheld Wiremu Kīngi Te Rangitāke's claim to the Waitara block.
 The surveying of this land prior to military occupation precipitated the First Taranaki War, and Hadfield became a leading critic of the Government in these actions.
 He "was for some time the most unpopular man in the colony".
 He was described in the press at the time as "a traitor and a bigoted meddlesome missionary".

 Wi Parata v the Bishop of Wellington

 In 1877 Wiremu Parata took Hadfield and the Church to court over a gift of land which was not used for a school as intended; the far-reaching case Wi Parata v the Bishop of Wellington was lost when the Treaty of Waitangi was ruled a simple nullity.